Find Trade Colleges

 67% Freshmen Loans

-There are 567 students at Miles Community College in total, 294 are full-time undergraduates.
+The total student population at Miles Community College is 567, which includes 294 full-time undergraduates.
 The school has a student-to-faculty ratio of 12 to 1.

 67% of Miles Community College students take out loans to afford college costs.
-The typical student loan amount is $6,200 a year.
+The average amount of student loans is $6,200 a year.
 The student loan default rate of 5.2% means most graduates are not struggling to pay off their loans.

 #19